otabat/couchbase-clj/README.md

 ## Basic Usage
 ---
 Operations are synchronous and some have an alternative async version using the Future.
-Only the basic operations, usages are shown below.
-Check the API Docs for more information.
+Only basic usages are shown below.
+Check the API docs for more information.

-### Create the client
+### Create a connection
-To create the client connection, specify the bucket name, password and the sequence collection of the server URIs.
+To create a client connection, specify a bucket name, password, and vector of server URIs.

 ```clojure
 (ns sample